prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 interface ERP
 {
     /**
-     * Get stock information for given product
+     * Get stock information for given product.
      *
      * If stock information cannot be fetched from the ERP system
      * this method returns null.
      *
-     * If product is not known by the ERP system this method must throw an UnknownProduct exception *
+     * If product is not known by the ERP system this method must throw an UnknownProduct exception.
+     *
      * @param ProductId $productId
      * @return ProductStock|null